-It’s a lot of work to recover from a missed ballpoint in the pocket, but cleaning the dryer doesn’t have to be as challenging as you think.
+It is a lot of work to recover from a missed ballpoint in the pocket, but cleaning the dryer does not have to be as challenging as you think.
 We’ll show you how to get ink out of a dryer in seven simple steps to let you get on with your day!

 The 7 Steps To Get Ink Out of a Dryer

 1. Heat the Dryer With No Clothes in It

 Heating the dryer before you start cleaning will help loosen the stuck-on ink stains, making them easier to remove with gentle solutions.
 Let your dryer run for about 20 minutes on high heat.

 Exercise extreme caution with nail polish remover, rubbing alcohol, and Goo Gone, as all are flammable materials.
 If you must use them, ensure you don’t oversaturate your cleaning cloths or leave lingering drops in the dryer drum.

 2. Unplug the Dryer

 Once the dryer has had a chance to heat up, unplug it.
 Working with a powered machine always presents the potential for electrical shock, and depending on the treatment method, there may be a minor fire risk.

 With the dryer warmed up, you may be able to remove the ink stains with a few drops of dish liquid mixed in warm water.
 Dip a clean cloth in your soapy water and gently dab or rub the stains firmly in small circles to prevent them from smearing.
 If you aren’t getting results with the first stain, try another cleaning technique.